---

 [gunicorn](https://gunicorn.org) is a production ready web server.

-pyscog is python package that allows Django work with Postgresql.
+[psycopg](https://www.psycopg.org/psycopg3/docs) is a Python package that allows Django to work with PostgreSQL.

-At the top of the file, add the following line to import the os
+At the top of the file, add the following line to import the `os` module, placing it just before the `Path` import:

 import os